lsteuernagel/HYPOMAP/README.md

 # Usage

-This docker image should has the required software and packages: [Image](https://hub.docker.com/r/lsteuernagel/r_scvi_docker_v3/tags)
+This docker image has the required software and packages: [lsteuernagel/r_scvi_docker_v3:v7](https://hub.docker.com/r/lsteuernagel/r_scvi_docker_v3), used to generate the integration and data analysis in this repository.
+Please note that the original scvi model was trained on an older scvi-tools version which requires pandas <= 1.5.3 to re-run or to use when loading for projection.

 The main scripts of the integration & processing pipeline are numbered from 0 to x and can be executed either interactively or using slurm (as commands via sbatch).

+### Projection of new data

+We have included a notebook demonstrating how to project new data onto HYPOMAP here: [projection/hypoMap_scArches.ipynb](projection/hypoMap_scArches.ipynb).
+This docker image has a compatible version of pandas (1.5.3), scvi (1.1.2) and juypter-notebook server to run the notebook [lsteuernagel/r_scvi_docker_rollback:v1](https://hub.docker.com/r/lsteuernagel/r_scvi_docker_rollback)